mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 # Cultural Phylogenetics
 - Modeling cultural evolution using Phylogenetic tools.
 - Attractive and novel approach - explicit consideration of path dependency.
-Typical Econometric treatment a hammer in search of a nail?
+Typical Spatial-Econometric treatment a hammer in search of a nail?
 - Computational linguistics - direct means of phylogeny-building (Mace, 2006)
 - Atkinson and Gray (2006) example: Indo-European Tree.